 The rehabilitation and community care faculty of RCPsych in Scotland meets three to four times a year.

 The section is open to interested consultants, associate specialists, staff grades and higher trainees.

 We would also like to encourage interested core trainees to attend our meetings.

 - Promotion of Rehabilitation and Recovery focussed services

 - Case and Journal presentations

-For information on upcoming meetings, please visit our meetings and events page.
+For further information on upcoming meetings, please email email@example.com.

-The group meet twice a year, providing CPD for the members and keeping them in touch with the work of the College.
+The group meet twice a year, providing CPD for the members and keeping them advised of the work of the College.

-If you would like to know more about either Group please get in touch with Andrew Fraser.
+If you would like to know more, or information about upcoming meetings, please email firstname.lastname@example.org.